GeoSenEsm/survey-admin-panel/docs/user_documentation/en/configuration/configuration.md

 116.3910,39.9050
 ```

-This file contains geographic coordinates listed in a clockwise order.
+This file contains geographic coordinates.
 The coordinates should represent the vertices of a polygon.

 Then click `Save` to save the changes or `Revert changes` to undo them.